gaehlerm/SoftwareEngineering/README.md

 	return num
 ```

 Supporting bigger numbers can be done by prepending them to the `arabic_to_roman` dict.
 Note that I used a dict instead of a list of lists.
-This is because as I mentioned in chapter //??// that list elements should all be treated equally.
+This is because as I mentioned in chapter [Data types] that list elements should all be treated equally.
 Thus having a list `[[5, "V"], [4, "IV"], [1, "I"]]` would violate this principle.
 On the other hand this approach using a dict is a little bit fragile.
 It is only guaranteed to work for python versions >= 3.7.
 The following solution would probably be the best:

 ```py
 from dataclasses import dataclass